-2.4 Cancellation of booking must be requested in writing (registered letter, email or fax) to the Carrier.
+2.1 Cancellation of booking must be requested in writing (registered letter, email or fax) to the Carrier.
 All tickets issued and the confirmation invoice must be returned together with the written notice of cancellation.
-Cancellation fees calculations apply to original cruise departure date booked and confirmed and do not change if change of departure date is applied.
+Cancellation fees calculations apply to original/first cruise departure date booked and confirmed and do not change if change of departure date is applied.
 Cancellation of Grand Cruises/Tour applies to whole package and all relevant time limits are from the scheduled date of departure of the first cruise in the package.
 To cover the estimated loss incurred by cancellation, the Passenger must pay to the Carrier charges in accordance with the following scale: